confluentinc/examples/ccloud/README.md

 # Overview

+[Confluent Cloud](https://docs.confluent.io/current/cloud/index.html) is a resilient, scalable streaming data service based on Apache Kafka®, delivered as a fully managed service.
+It has a web interface and local command line interface that you can use to manage cluster resources, Kafka topics, Schema Registry, and other services.

+This repo has a few resources to help you validate your solutions on Confluent Cloud.

+## Beginner Demo: Interacting with Confluent Cloud thru CLI

+[This script](../security/acls/acl.sh) is a beginner demo, fully scripted, that shows users how to interact with Confluent Cloud using the CLI.
+It steps through the following workflow.

+1. Log in, specify active cluster, and create a user key/secret
+2. Create a Service Account and API key and secret
+3. Produce and consume with Confluent Cloud CLI
+4. Run a Java client: before and after ACLs
+5. Showcase a Prefix ACL
+6. Showcase a Wildcard ACL
+7. Run Connect and kafka-connect-datagen connector with permissions
+8. Delete the API key, service account, Kafka topics, and some of the local files

+## Advanced Demo: Hybrid Kafka Deployment with Confluent Cloud and Replicator

-This Confluent Cloud demo showcases a hybrid Kafka deployment: one cluster is a self-managed cluster running locally, the other is a |ccloud| cluster.
+[This end-to-end Confluent Cloud demo](https://docs.confluent.io/current/tutorials/examples/ccloud/docs/index.html) showcases a hybrid Kafka deployment: one cluster is a self-managed cluster running locally, the other is a |ccloud| cluster.
 Data streams into topics both a local cluster and a cluster in Confluent Cloud, and Replicator copies the on-prem data to Cloud so that stream processing can happen in the Cloud.

-Note: if you are looking for code examples of producers writing to and consumers reading from Confluent Cloud, or producers and consumers using Avro with Confluent Schema Registry, checkout the [clients subdirectory of examples](../clients).
-It provides client examples written in various programming languages.

-This automated demo is an expansion of the [KSQL Tutorial](https://docs.confluent.io/current/ksql/docs/tutorials/basics-local.html#create-a-stream-and-table>).
-Instead of the Kafka cluster backing the KSQL stream processing running on your local install, it runs on your Confluent Cloud cluster.
-There are also additional Confluent Platform components including Confluent Control Center and Confluent Replicator.
+The documentation for running this demo, and its accompanying playbook, is at [https://docs.confluent.io/current/tutorials/examples/ccloud/docs/index.html](https://docs.confluent.io/current/tutorials/examples/ccloud/docs/index.html)

 ![image](docs/images/schema-registry-local.jpg)

-## End-to-end Solution

-This demo showcases:
+It includes:

 * Confluent Cloud
 * Confluent Cloud Schema Registry